Chart Color Schemes

 Guildford - South Granville's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis shows strong health performance in Guildford - South Granville, particularly for younger cohorts with low prevalence of common conditions.
-Private health cover stands at approximately 46%, or around 11,000 people, compared to the national average of 55.3%.
+Analysis shows strong health performance in Guildford - South Granville, particularly among younger cohorts with low prevalence of common conditions.
+Private health cover rate is approximately 46%, lower than the national average of 55.3%.

 Frequently Asked Questions - Health